In homes in the United States, the water heater is the second-largest energy use.

 The way these tanks work is that it has coils that are superheated.
 These coils fill with water and heat it quickly as you need it.
 If you have a large family or need a massive amount of hot water at a time, this will be the best style for you.

 Like tank water heaters, they come in different sizes.
-You’ll need to hook it up directly to your gas line if you get a larger option.
+You must hook it up directly to your gas line if you get a larger option.
 However, they work better in houses that use natural gas to power the heater.

-Getting a larger tank that runs on electricity will raise your electricity bill, so make sure you weigh the costs and benefits of installing this water heater.
+Getting a larger tank that runs on electricity will raise your electricity bill, so weigh the costs and benefits of installing this water heater.

-While there’s no tank, you’ll still need to do maintenance on this at least once a year to avoid any corrosion or buildup in the heater.
+While there’s no tank, you’ll still need to maintain this at least once a year to avoid any corrosion or buildup in the heater.
 If you keep up with the maintenance, these units can last for about eight to ten years.

 Solar Water Heater